 - Cover your cough or sneeze with a clean tissue, dispose of it and immediately wash your hands for at least 20 seconds.

 - Wash your hands thoroughly before inserting or removing contact lenses.

-Please, at this time, family members or drivers may NOT accompany patients into the office.
+Please, at this time, only one family member may accompany patients into the office.

 While we are committed to helping save the vision of our patients, we must be responsible about keeping our other patients and our staff healthy and reducing the risk of infection.

 Please understand that we are all trying to navigate the best ways to handle this dynamic situation.

 We are continuously receiving updates from the American Academy of Ophthalmology as well as the Centers for Disease Control (CDC) so we can make the most educated decisions on how to provide or restrict patient care.
 We appreciate your patience as we all work through this situation.

 We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.

 Thank you for understanding and please call us at 480-994-5012 if you have any questions or concerns.